ivbrajkovic/rn-stack-carousel/README.md

-# :zap: Simple reactive state
+# :zap: React Native Stack Carousel

-### Simple and lightweight image carousel
+### Simple and lightweight image carousel for react native

 Simple image carousel for React Native with card stack 3D effect.
 Only dependencies are react-native-reanimated and react-native-gesture-handler.